Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/pda-architecture.md

 The PDA micro frontends run on the browser, rendering the custom UI components the user interacts with.
 These components are written in React and fetch data from the PDA API, passing the Keycloak token for authentication.

-The MFEs also make calls to the Entando Core API to retrieve the settings required for the UI configuration.
+The MFEs also make calls to the Villanova Core API to retrieve the settings required for the UI configuration.
 These components are available to assist with page creation after the PDA plugin bundle is installed.

 Source code: